Descent / Czechoslovak lineage · decided by Ministry of Interior

 🇸🇰 Not sure where to start?

-See if you qualify in about two minutes.
+See if you qualify in about a minute.

 A personalized answer based on your specific line of descent.
 No passport or ID uploads — ever.